Françoise Vanhecke

-Education

-Françoise Vanhecke is a Doctor of Musical Arts and received her PhD degree from Ghent University in 2017.

-She has received her diploma for teaching singing and piano in 1981 from the Ministry of Education, Brussels (Belgium).

-In 2000 she has received a Master's degree in Music, specialising in voice from the Lemmens Institute, Graduate School of Arts and Sciences at The Catholic University of Leuven.

-Awards

-She is a Knight in the Order of the Crown and appointed Knight of the Order of Leopold II.

-Françoise Vanhecke participated in the first Queen Elisabeth Music Competition for singing in 1988 and received wide appreciation from the press and from the community.

-At the Royal Conservatory of Ghent (Belgium) she has received the 1st prize opera, and a special prize "Coens & Willemot"; in 1982, she has received the 1st prize in piano; in 1980 she has received the 1st prize in singing and in 1979 a special prize "Aerens & Torck" in 1976 she has received the 1st prize for solfège.

-In 1987 she has also received the palmo d'oro at International Chamber Music Competition For Lieder in Finale Ligure in Italy and the Radio 3 award for contemporary Belgian Chamber Music at the Orfeus contest.

-Early life and family
+Early life and education

-Inspired by the work of Maria Callas she got into music very early on.
-In her childhood she already showed great talent as a singer, a pianist and composer.
+Françoise Renilde Irma Vanhecke showed great talent as a singer, pianist, and composer even as a child.
+She was inspired by the work of Maria Callas, and got into music very early on.
 She began composing when she was 13 years old.
 Her talent was soon discovered by Luc Goosen and Jan Decadt, who used her piano pieces as obligatory material at the Urban Academy of Harelbeke.
 She immediately got very positive reviews.

+Vanhecke is a cousin of Nico Felicien Declercq.

+She received her diploma for teaching singing and piano in 1981 from the Ministry of Education, Brussels, Belgium.

 In 1995 she wrote 'Jong bloed' on a text by the poet Guido Gezelle, for a broadcast on Classical Radio (Klara) in the town of Kortrijk.
-One of the spectators, Willem Vermandere, was immediately fond of it!
-Françoise Vanhecke is a cousin of Nico Felicien Declercq.
+One of the spectators, Willem Vermandere, immediately loved it.

+In 2000 she received a master's degree in music, specialising in voice from the Lemmens Institute, Graduate School of Arts and Sciences at the Catholic University of Leuven.

+Vanhecke received her PhD degree in musical arts from Ghent University in 2017.

+Awards

+She is a Knight in the Order of the Crown and appointed Knight of the Order of Leopold II.

+Vanhecke participated in the first Queen Elisabeth Music Competition for singing in 1988 and received wide appreciation from the press and from the community.
+At the Royal Conservatory of Ghent (Belgium) she received the 1st prize opera, and a special prize "Coens & Willemot"; in 1982, she received the 1st prize in piano; in 1980 she received the 1st prize in singing, and in 1979 a special prize "Aerens & Torck".
+In 1976 she received the 1st prize for solfège.

+In 1987 she has also received the Palmo d'oro at International Chamber Music Competition for Lieder in Finale Ligure in Italy and the Radio 3 award for contemporary Belgian Chamber Music at the Orfeus contest.

 Teaching

-From 1985 to present she has been a Professor of singing and opera, vocal ensemble and choir at the Regional Conservatory of Kortrijk (Belgium).
-From 2009 until 2010 she has been a Professor in singing at the Erasmus College of Brussels (Belgium) at the School for audiovisual and performing arts.
+From 1985 to present she has been a professor of singing and opera, vocal ensemble and choir at the Regional Conservatory of Kortrijk.
+From 2009 until 2010 she has been a professor in singing at the Erasmus College of Brussels at the school for audiovisual and performing arts.
 From 1979 until 1982 and from 1996 until 2001 she has been a professor in singing, vocal chamber music and pedagogy at the Royal Conservatory of Ghent (Belgium).
 From 1980 until 1991 she has been professor in singing, piano and vocal ensemble at the Academy of Music in Harelbeke (Belgium).
-In additional she has taught thematic master classes in Belgium, Brazil, Lithuania, Vietnam, France, Indonesia, ...
+In additional she has taught thematic master classes in Belgium, Brazil, Lithuania, Vietnam, France, Indonesia, and elsewhere.

 Research

-Françoise Vanhecke is the pioneer of inhaling singing and known for her research on extended techniques at Ghent University in Belgium.
+Vanhecke is the pioneer of inhaling singing and known for her research on extended techniques at Ghent University in Belgium.